 Dry, canned or raw?
 All are fine choices, but each has its pros and cons.
 Dry dog food is the least expensive to buy among foods of equal quality, and more convenient to store, but you should at least supplement with canned, raw or homemade food, according to experts such as Dog Food Advisor's Mike Sagman and DogAware.com's Mary Straus.

 Canned food tends to be higher-meat, lower-carb and contains fewer preservatives than dry (because the canning process itself acts as a preservative).
 Canned dog food also lets dogs get more moisture from their food, which helps them stay properly hydrated and benefits the urinary tract, though some experts note that this is more important with cats, which lack a strong thirst drive, than with dogs.
 We cover cat food in its own report.

 Raw food gets closest to dogs' wild diet.
-You can make it yourself, but most find it more convenient to buy it in frozen or dehydrated form.
+You can make it yourself, but most find it more convenient to buy it in dehydrated or frozen form.